 ASSESSMENT OF ORAL PRESENTATION Needs Improvement Good Excellent Preparation and content Continuous rectifications and doubts.
-It does not fit what you ask . , Good command of the subject, do not make mistakes, no doubts Interest Difficult to get or keep the interest of the public It attracts the attention of the public and keeps the interest throughout the exposition Voice Sometimes it is difficult to understand Clear voice, good vocalization.
-Without nuances in the intonation Clear voice, good vocalization, adequate intonation, nuanced Time Excessively long or insufficient to correctly develop the topic Time adjusted to the expected, with an end that retakes the main ideas and rounds the exhibition
+It does not fit what you ask Good command of the subject, do not make mistakes, no doubts Interest Difficult to get or keep the interest of the public It attracts the attention of the public and keeps the interest throughout the exposition Voice Sometimes it is difficult to understand to wocalization.
+Without nuances in the intonation Clear voice, good vocalization, adequate intonation, nuanced Time Excessively long or insufficient to correctly develop the topic Time adjusted, but with an abrupt or elongated end due to lack of time control Time adjusted to the expected, with an end that retakes the main ideas and rounds the exhibition